2026-04-18 23:31:40 -04:00

 Capture Devices

 Use -nd to set how many USB devices to scan.
-Works with:
+Works with USB webcams, HDMI/SDI capture cards (Elgato, Blackmagic), and virtual cameras.

 External Display

-python ./video_synth --output-mode WINDOW # Separate output window
+PYTHONPATH=src:src/video_synth python -m video_synth --output-mode WINDOW # Separate output window

-python ./video_synth --output-mode FULLSCREEN # Fullscreen on secondary display
+PYTHONPATH=src:src/video_synth python -m video_synth --output-mode FULLSCREEN # Fullscreen on secondary display

 Description